Human rights in Thailand: South Thailand insurgency

-Problems have been reported in the southern provinces related to the South Thailand insurgency.
-Some 180 persons are reported to have died there while in custody in 2004.
+Problems have been reported in the country's southern provinces, relating to the South Thailand insurgency.
+Approximately 180 people are reported to have died there while in custody during 2004.
 In a particularly high-profile case, Muslim human rights lawyer Somchai Neelaphaijit was reportedly harassed, threatened, and finally forcibly disappeared in March 2004 following his allegations of torture by state security forces.
 In 2006, Prime Minister Thaksin Shinawatra stated that he believed that Somchai was dead and that state security forces appeared to be responsible.
-Five policemen were eventually charged in Somchai's death, though the trial only resulted in one conviction that was overturned on appeal in March 2011.
-The verdict was denounced by the Asian Human Rights Commission, and Somchai's wife Angkhana declared her intention to continue to appeal the case to the Thai Supreme Court.
+Five policemen were eventually charged in Somchai's death, though the trial resulted in only one conviction, which was overturned on appeal in March 2011.
+The verdict was denounced by the Asian Human Rights Commission, and Somchai's wife, Angkhana, declared her intention to continue appealing the case to the Thai Supreme Court.
 Since 2007, a number of suspected insurgents in custody have died, some with suspicious injuries.

 In late 2019, three young woodcutters were murdered by Thai troops in Bo-ngo Subdistrict, Ra-ngae District, Narathiwat Province.
-The government claimed initially that the killings occurred in a clash between paramilitary Rangers and terrorists.
-Later, the Human Rights Protection Committee, appointed by the Fourth Army Area Commander, concluded that soldiers mistook the dead men for terrorists and killed them as they were running away.
-Families of the deceased pointed out that the young men possessed nothing but wood-cutting tools.
-Images of the dead men on social media showed that each of them was shot in the head—two of them sitting cross-legged on the ground, leaning forward.
-The Commander of the Fourth Army Area issued an apology, a compensation payment of 500,000 baht for each death, and transferred the responsible commander of the 45th Ranger Forces Regiment elsewhere.
+The government initially claimed that the killings occurred in a clash between paramilitary Rangers and terrorists.
+Later, the Human Rights Protection Committee – appointed by the Fourth Army Area Commander – concluded that soldiers mistook the dead men for terrorists and killed them as they were running away.
+Families of the deceased pointed out that the young men possessed only woodcutting tools.
+Images of the dead men on social media showed that each was shot in the head – two of them sitting cross-legged on the ground, leaning forward.
+The Commander of the Fourth Army Area issued an apology and a compensation payment of 500,000 baht for each death, and he transferred the responsible commander of the 45th Ranger Forces Regiment elsewhere.

-The Suicide of Khanakorn Pianchana October 2019 called for improvement on the justice in Muslim community in the deep south.
-Judge Khanakorn told the accused, five Muslims, and their family members that he wanted to acquit them due to lack of evidence, but was being forced from above to convict.
+The suicide of Khanakorn Pianchana, a Thai judge, in October 2019 called for improvement in the justice system in the Muslim community in the deep south.
+Judge Khanakorn told the accused, five Muslims, and their family members that he wanted to acquit them due to lack of evidence, but that he was being forced from higher levels to convict.

-From January 2004 to June 2020, Pattani, Yala, and Narathiwat Provinces, together with four districts of Songkhla Province, have suffered at least 20,323 violent incidents, resulting in at least 6,997 deaths and 13,143 casualties, 61% of whom were civilians.
+From January 2004 to June 2020, Pattani, Yala, and Narathiwat Provinces, along with four districts of Songkhla Province, suffered at least 20,323 violent incidents; these resulted in at least 6,997 deaths and 13,143 casualties, 61% of whom were civilians.